If you’re looking for small cat breeds, we’ve got a treat for you!

 That’s because the Cornish Rex has long legs, but you’ll feel how slender this cat is when you pick them up.

-Despite their almost fragile appearance and egg-shaped head, Cornish Rex is an athletic, people-oriented cat with high energy needs.
+Despite their almost fragile appearance and egg-shaped head, the Cornish Rex is an athletic, people-oriented cat with high energy needs.

 These shorthaired cats love to be the center of attention, have a great sense of humor, and enjoy being handled.